katerynaostrohliad/clustering_actors/README.md

 # 🎬 Actor Clustering and Visualization with t-SNE

-This project connects to a PostgreSQL database containing movie and credits data, processes the data to extract actor-level features, clusters them using K-Means, and visualizes the results using t-SNE in both 2D and 3D.
+This project connects to a PostgreSQL database containing movie and credits data, processes the data to extract actor-level features, clusters them using K-Means, and visualizes the results using t-SNE in 2D.

 ## 📌 Features